Pope to Kazakhstan Sept. 13-15, may meet Russia patriarch

 Associated Press

-ROME (AP) — Pope Francis will travel next month to Kazakhstan, where he could meet with Patriarch Kirill, the leader of the Russian Orthodox Church, who has justified Moscow’s war in Ukraine.
+ROME (AP) — The Vatican confirmed Monday that Pope Francis will travel next month to Kazakhstan, where he could meet with Patriarch Kirill, the leader of the Russian Orthodox Church, who has justified Moscow’s war in Ukraine.

 Francis, 85, will attend an interfaith conference in the Kazakh capital, Nur-Sultan, from Sept.
-13-15, the Vatican said Monday.
+13-15, the Vatican said.

 Francis and Kirill, who had a first historic encounter in Havana in 2016, have spoken by video call at least once since the war began.